 Home remedies can be combined with medical treatment to alleviate joint pain and cracking.
 These include:

-• Exercise: Frequent low-impact activities that strengthen muscles, ease stiffness, and enhance joint flexibility include yoga, walking, and swimming.
+- Exercise: Yoga, walking, and swimming are frequent low-impact activities that strengthen muscles, ease stiffness, and enhance joint flexibility.
 Incorporating these exercises into a daily routine is easy and gentle on the joints.

 Prevention Tips